open-compensation-token-license/license-token-website/wikisrc/open-source-project-sponsorship-tips.md

 - **Live streams or newsletters** to update sponsors and users.
 - **Transparent changelogs and roadmaps** for the project.

 Community members who feel invested in your project’s success are more likely to contribute financially.
+For strategies on community engagement, check out [community engagement strategies](https://www.license-token.com/wiki/community-engagement-strategies).

 ---